 Blankets such as duvets and comforters are often categorized and sold by tog.
 Tog measures thermal resistance and means how much warmth it can keep based on the outside temperature.
 Low tog value items are trapping less heat than higher tog value ones.
 So if you have to decide between duvets by tog value, you can refer to these categories:

 - Spring/Winter medium weight duvet: 7.5-10.5 tog

 We can distinguish two main types of fillings that are used for bedding, natural and synthetic ones.
 Synthetic duvets are an excellent choice if you suffer from allergies; natural products are lightweight but warm.

-Down-filled duvets – Down provides high breathability and is so fluffy and soft that it is hard to surpass.
+Down-filled duvets – Down provide high breathability and are so fluffy and soft that they are hard to surpass.
 Down of geese and ducks was designed to keep these birds warm in chilly water, so why won’t it be perfect for keeping you warm in your bed?
 Very high quality down can come from Hungary, Sweden, or Canada.
 When you shop for a down product, look for the words “100% down”, “all down”, or “pure down” to be sure that it doesn’t contain feathers.

 Feather-filled duvets – They are less expensive than pure down versions but still warm and lightweight.
 It feels more robust, not as fluffy.

-Looking for a budget-friendly but still an excellent option?
+Looking for a budget-friendly but still excellent option?

-Buy a duvet made of grey feather instead of a white one, and you will get almost the same experience for less money.
+Buy a duvet made of grey feathers instead of a white one, and you will get almost the same experience for less money.

 The great benefit of non-natural fillings is that they are hypoallergenic and can be washed more regularly than natural duvets.
-So if you suffer from allergies and have concerns about natural filling because of that, choose one of the synthetic solutions.
+So if you suffer from allergies and have concerns about natural filling, choose one of the synthetic solutions.